petersen1ao/adaptml/README.md

 - **Enterprise-grade reliability** supporting mission-critical applications
 - **Future-proof architecture** adapting to emerging AI models and techniques

-This isn't just an optimization - it's a complete paradigm shift that makes expensive AI APIs obsolete while delivering superior performance.
-The numbers are real, measured, and operational.

 ---

 ## 🤝 **Community & Support**